scottw/alpine-perl/README.md

 Use at your own risk.

-This Perl image is 213.5 MB--about 1/3 the size of the offical Perl Docker Hub image (656 MB)
+This Perl image is 213.5 MB--about 1/3 the size of the official Perl Docker Hub image (656 MB)